Putin’s purge of ‘traitors’ scoops up pensioners, foodies and peaceniks

 But there is a thread of messianic rhetoric from top Russian officials, pro-Kremlin journalists, religious figures and academics, laying out the mission to revive Russian greatness.
 They revile Western liberalism and applaud conservative, authoritarian orthodoxy.

-A prominently featured article on state-owned RIA Novosti news site by conservative commentator Pyotr Akopov bore the headline” “Russia of the future: Forward to the USSR.”
+A prominently featured article on state-owned RIA Novosti news site by conservative commentator Pyotr Akopov bore the headline, “Russia of the future: Forward to the USSR.”
 He wrote that “the spirit of Russian history, the spirit of our ancestors gives us a chance not just to atone for the collapse of the Soviet Union.
 It gives us a chance to fix it through creation, through the rebirth of the great Russia.”

 Calling for new Russocentric thinking, he argued that Russian intellectuals and oligarchs were mental slaves of the West, who wanted to copy it and reform Russia.

 “What does this mean?” tweeted historian Ian Garner, who specializes in the study of Russian propaganda.
-“In sum: a rooting out of anyone accused of being ‘un-Russian’ in thinking or culture.'”
+“In sum: a rooting out of anyone accused of being ‘un-Russian’ in thinking or culture.”

 Olga Irisova, editor in chief of independent media outlet Riddle, said that Putin’s call for Russia’s self-purification marked an ominous turning point, making it dangerous to oppose the war.
-(Irisova is outside Russia and Riddle website is still operating.)
+(Irisova is outside Russia, and the Riddle website is still operating.)

-“Even my acquaintances who are still in Russia, are scared to speak out now,” said Irisova.
+“Even my acquaintances who are still in Russia are scared to speak out now,” Irisova said.
 They’re scared even to talk to people about the war because they believe that other people might report them to the authorities or just might call them traitors.”

 Irisova said the marking of “traitors” on activists’ doors reinforced the government’s message.
 “If you do not agree with us, you are a minority,” she said.
 “You should stay silent.
 And people are afraid.”
 Thousands would emigrate, but most would not be able to leave.